geefr/beatsaber-linux-goodies/README.md

 # Beat Saber Linux Goodies

-# Recommended Install Method
+# Install Method 1: Beatdrop + script hacks
 At the moment there's no fully integrated solution, but if you know how to run a shell script you'll be fine ;)

-For downloading mods the recommended method is [My BeatDrop Fork](https://github.com/geefr/BeatDrop/releases).
-This is a native Linux port of BeatDrop with a few tweaks here and there.
+For downloading mods probably the simplest method is [My BeatDrop Fork](https://github.com/geefr/BeatDrop/releases).
+This is a Linux port of BeatDrop with a few tweaks here and there.

-An alternative for mod downloads is QBeat, currently a very early prototype.
-See [Here](https://github.com/geefr/beatsaber-linux-goodies/tree/QBeat/QBeat) if you want to try it but I make no promise that it'll work properly.

 In addition to mod downloads you'll need to ensure your system's wine installation is up to scratch, as a default install can't run BSIPA.

 See the [scripts directory](scripts/README.md) for instructions/further detail.

+# Install Method 2: QBeat
+An alternative for mod downloads is QBeat.
+This is currently under development but is functional enough to install get things running.

+The advantage of QBeat is that it includes everything needed for the setup in one tool; It can be used to setup your wine/proton installations, download mods, and patch beat saber without needing to directly use the scripts.

+See [Here](https://github.com/geefr/beatsaber-linux-goodies/tree/QBeat/QBeat) if you want to try it, I'd greatly appreciate feedback on this so get in touch if there's any questions.

 # What
 Mod installation scripts and other goodies for running Beat Saber on Linux.